melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

   - Baltmiore: Original open data on teenage birth rates of females from low-income families in Baltimore, MD

   ## Data Analysis
-  ### What are the maximum and minimum teenage birht rates in each city and where are they located?
+  ### What are the maximum and minimum teenage birth rates in each city and where are they located?

   ### Which neighborhoods in Miami and Baltimore have the top 5 highest teenage birth rates?

-  ### What are the aprental income levels of these neighborhoods?
+  ### What are the parental income levels of these neighborhoods?